silnrsi/font-gentium/documentation/source/v7changes.md

 Greek OpenType support is significantly more robust, with better handling of both combining and non-combining diacritics.
 Macron + diacritic combinations are now supported, as well as some rare epsilon and omicron diacritic combinations.
 Small caps (both `smcp` and `c2sc`) are supported, with diacritics bring removed.

+### Capital N Left Hook default changed to lowercase style

+The default form for capital N with left hook has been changed to the lowercase style to match the capital Eng.
+The related feature (`cv44`) has been changed to substitute the uppercase style form.
+See the [Feature list](features.md).

 ### Additional character support including Unicode 16

 Support has been added for 29 additional characters, some of which were introduced in Unicode 16.
 For a full list see [Version history](history.md).